Maykeye/macatemy/design/mahouneko.md

 ## Rolls

 - Basic rolls are written as `3d6` which means "roll 3 die, each has 6 sides"
 - Bonuses can be added/subtracted on top of the roll, e.g. `3d6+5` means "roll 3 die, each has 6 sides, add 5
 - Discarding maximum values.
 Consider `3d6(drop 1 high)` means discard one highest roll.
 E.g. if rolls were 3,4,5, then 5 will be discarded and 3+4 will be chose.
 Alternatively `4d5(drop 2 low)` means discarding 2 minimal values.
 E.g. if 1,2,2,4 were rolled, use 2+4 as result
 - Using attribute state.
 Usual attribute roll is written as `1d{strength}` which means to roll a die where number of sides is equal to attribute luck
 - Attribute roll.
-Eg `1d{luck}+{lucky}` is something which is called `luck roll` : it uses attribute of luck + its modifier from trait `lucky`.
+E.g. `1d{luck}+{lucky}` is something which is called `luck roll` : it uses attribute of luck + its modifier from trait `lucky`.
 - `Default` roll is `8d10(drop 4 high)`, goes from 4 to 40 with average around 13.
 - `Chaos` roll is a special roll representing chaos and despair.
 Default value is `Default` roll
 - When two rolls compete against each other, a roll `A` wins against roll `B` if the result of roll `A` is strictly greater than the result of roll `B`.
 Eg if roll `A` rolled 3, roll `B` rolled 3, this is a tie and no roll won or lose.
 If role `A` rolled 4 and roll `B` rolled 3, roll `A` wins.

-## Cat stats generation
+## Cat primary stats generation

 Each primary attribute is initially assigned a value using the standard `Default` roll of `8d10(drop 4 high)`, with an average value around 13.

-After rolling initial values for each attributes:
+After rolling initial values for the attributes some are upgraded and some are downgraded.

+### Upgrades

 - Two unique primary attributes are randomly selected to be upgraded:
   - Each of these attributes are rolled against `luck roll` (eg `1d{strength} vs 1d{luck}`).
   - If the `luck roll` wins (its value is strictly greater)
     - `Default` roll is used to generate a new potential value for the attribute.